Umamaheshwar03/ICT-MACRO-SCANNER/START_HERE.md

 ## Complete Project Delivered

-Your professional trading bot project is **100% complete** and ready for your CV portfolio.
+ professional trading bot project is **100% complete** and ready for CV portfolio.

 ---